THE JUMPED UP TEAM

 Mark Smedley - Chair

-I have worked in and around theatre and the arts since I was 16, and am now the Operations Director of Woolwich Works in London.
+I have worked in and around theatre and the arts since I was 16, and am now the Director of Operations for Sadler's Wells in London.
 I’ve been lucky enough to have some amazing opportunities and support over the years and wanted to give something back; becoming a Trustee felt like a natural step towards that.

 Jumped Up are a company who push boundaries and look to ensure everyone has access to culture regardless of how it needs to be delivered.
 That’s what caught my eye and the Peterborough connection (I grew up in the city and still have the majority of my family there) sealed the deal.
 I wanted to be a part of a conversation that could see real change in a part of the community I got to enjoy when I lived there; wanted to see exciting, varied, boundary pushing theatre and culture thriving in a city I love.